CSC207-UofT/course-project-marble/README.md

 6. Run the clientUI and it will connect to the server.

 ## What can be done in program
-Upon running the program, Users should be able to:
-  1) create an account
+Upon running the program, Users will be prompted to login or create an account (and then login).

-  2) log in to an existing account
+Once the user logins they will be shown the various different actions that they can do in their account and how to call for those action.
+These actions include:
-  3) create a budget to save into their account
+  3) looking at their account information
+  5) creating a savings account
+  6) viewing their investments
+  7) looking at their budget
-  4) compare their active budget to their current budget
+  8) comparing their budget to a standard optimal budget
-  5) ...
+  9) and much more
+Note: The app is meant to act as a financial planner.
+Actions made in the program such as creating a savings account or cashing out a bond are meant to act as a sort of tracker of actual actions done in real life by the user.